Acts of Randomness

 Bird 50 was a beautiful Great Spotted Woodpecker - just outside my window - looking amazing on the silver birches.

 I know some who have to live near the skwaky green parrots hate them, but they are rare enough for me right now that I loved seeing the Ring-necked parakeets flying around Bloomsbury on a freezing cold grey January day.
-February and March were unremarkable, with chiffchaffs appearing early, and blackcaps on the same day as the previous year.
+February and March were unremarkable, with Chiffchaffs appearing early, and blackcaps on the same day as the previous year.
+A highlight, even though it was a brief glimpse was the Kingfisher that I saw zipping past - just because I could so easily have missed it.
+A Cuckoo in Northamptonshire was an unexpected treat, as was seeing a Peregrine from the train.

 March